General Seemingly Unrelated Local Projections: A Monte Carlo study

 The table suggests that for very short samples ($T=100$) and $\alpha \in \{0, 2\}$, both variants of SU-LP produce coverage rates that are much closer to the nominal 90 percent level than the OLS-based LPs with HAC standard errors and the smooth LPs of \cite{barnichon2019impulse}, both of which produce coverage rates substantially below 90 percent.
 Comparing both SU-LP specifications reveals that the specification with a flat prior on $\bm \beta$ performs slightly better for horizons up to six steps ahead.
 For larger impulse response horizons, the pattern is mixed and shrinking the IRFs towards a Gaussian process produces slightly more favorable coverage ratios for $h \in \{8, 10, 12\}$ before producing slightly too wide credible intervals for longer-run IRFs.

 When we increase the length of the sample to $T=250$ and $T=500$, LP (default) produces better calibrated credible intervals with coverage rates closer to 90 percent.
-However, both variants of SU-LP yield superior coverage rates for (most) forecast horizons considered.
+However, both variants of SU-LP yield favorable coverage rates for (most) forecast horizons considered in these DGPs.
 Interestingly, we find no discernible differences between DGPs that set $\alpha=0$ or $\alpha=2$.

 The comparatively strong performance of SU-LP also carries over to very large samples ($T=1000$).
 In this case, SU-LP and SU-LP (flat) produce coverage rates close to 90 percent.
 LP (default) also produces well calibrated intervals.
 Only LP (smooth) undercovers and produces too narrow credible intervals, a finding that is consistent with simulation results in \cite{barnichon2019impulse}.